 Without a doubt, roadway accidents are one of the more frequent common denominators for most people in this country.
 With the millions of cars and drivers on the road at any one time, it is a certainty that someone somewhere will be involved in a traffic accident by the time you finished reading this sentence.
 Whether that crash is mild or serious, inconsequential or fatal, the circumstances will most likely determine the outcome.

-As Baltimore automobile and commercial trucking accident lawyers, Lebowitz & Mzhen, LLC, is a law firm dedicated to helping the men, women and children who are involved in severe and life-altering road collisions here in Maryland, as well as in the District of Columbia.
+As Baltimore automobile and commercial trucking accident lawyers, Lebowitz & Mzhen Personal Injury Lawyers, is a law firm dedicated to helping the men, women and children who are involved in severe and life-altering road collisions here in Maryland, as well as in the District of Columbia.
 No matter who you are, or what you drive or ride in -- car, bus, minivan or motorcycle -- there is a very good chance that you or someone you love will end up in some kind of motor vehicle accident during your lifetime.

 Although it may seem pessimistic to say, being injured in some form or another is a consequence of living, much less driving a car or truck on public roadways.
 But from our vantage point as personal injury lawyers, we find it hard to accept that the costs resulting from severe and debilitating injuries received during a negligence-related auto accident should be borne solely by the victim.